rheehot/automate-1/components/compliance-service/docs/kt.md

 ## Overview

 Compliance in Automate helps customer manage security and compliance risk of:
+ * Servers (Windows, Linux, etc)
  * Cloud Accounts (AWS, Azure, GCP, Digital Ocean, etc)
- * Servers (Windows, Linux, etc)
  * Network devices
  * Containers
  * Anything else that has an API or CLI if a custom plugin is created.
 Not necessary security or compliance related.
 Used frequently for common IT automated testing because of it's versatility.

-Automate ships with 399 compliance profiles, majority of them automatically converted from industry leading compliance benchmarks like CIS and STIG.
+Automate ships with 399 compliance profiles, majority of them automatically converted from industry leading compliance benchmarks like **CIS** and **STIG**.
  * `Automate UI > Compliance > Profiles > Available tab` also called in the code as the *market* profiles
  * Once imported with the "Get" button, they can be used to trigger scans

-Chef has certified a lot of these profiles with CIS: https://www.cisecurity.org/partner/chef/
+Chef has certified a lot of these profiles with **CIS**: https://www.cisecurity.org/partner/chef/

 The profiles are executed a Ruby based tool called Chef InSpec.
 The profile execution generates a report, which is then used by Automate for the Compliance reporting data.
 InSpec is owned by Chef/Progress, with the source code being available in this public repository:
  - https://github.com/inspec/inspec

+InSpec uses a ruby gem called [train](https://github.com/inspec/train) to communicate with the targets.

 Starting with InSpec v4 (released in April 2019), packages of InSpec and Chef Infra require a Chef license acceptance.
 For commercial use, a paid subscription.

-Independent of Chef, **[CINC group](https://cinc.sh)** releases open source builds of *Chef Infra* and *Chef InSpec* at:
+Independent of Chef, **[CINC group](https://cinc.sh)** releases open source builds of *Chef Infra* and *Chef InSpec* at.

 ---